Nura-RB/get-currency-bot/README.md

 # get-currency-info-bot

-#This mini bot catches message with name of certain currencies and returns info: CURRENCY/KZT + source
+#This mini telegram bot catches message with name of certain currencies and returns info: CURRENCY/KZT + source